sebashtioon/sebashtioon/README.md

 Welcome to my corner of the coding world! <br>
 ## A bit about me
 >  I am a 14 year old in high school who loves messing around with computers and programming.
 My favorite video game is **Geometry Dash**, and the engine I uses to make games is [Godot](https://godotengine.org/).
 I also use [Blender](https://www.blender.org/) to make 3D assets.
 I have been making games and projects for over 2 years!
 But I have only started making games that I want to publish in 2024.
+I am a founder of [Noe Co.](https://github.com/NoeCoOfficial).
 ## <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Rocket.png" alt="Rocket" width="30" height="30" /> Github Stats

 <div class="section highlights">